shuklasaharsh/shuklasaharsh/README.md

 - Welcome to my Github!
-- I am an asipiring data scienctist learning and working on developing my skillset, mainly in financial time series analysis.
+- I am an asipiring data scientist learning and working on developing my skillset, mainly in financial time series analysis.
 - I am currently working on <a href="https://github.com/shuklasaharsh/Econometry-Oil">Econometrics Based oil prices analytics.</a>

 ### List of completed Projects